Barycentric model aggregation in the Wasserstein space of distributions and a variational approach to consistency: The model aggregation setup in Wasserstein space

-An important consideration when working with measure-valued data is the choice of metric used to quantify discrepancies between the models involved in the learning task.
-A particularly appropriate metric in the space of probability models, which has gained increasing popularity in recent years, is the so-called Wasserstein distance.
+where $\Pi(\mu,\nu)$ denotes the set of joint probability measures $\pi \in \mathcal{P}(\R \times \R)$ whose marginals coincide with the measures $\mu$ and $\nu$ (set of transport plans connecting $\mu$ and $\nu$).
 This metric arises from the theory of Optimal Transport and provides a proper metrization of the space of probability measures, as it is compatible with the topology of this space \citep{villani2009optimal, santambrogio2015optimal, villani2021topics}.
-In particular, for probability measures in the real line, i.e. $\mu, \mu_0 \in \mathcal{P}(\R)$, the Wasserstein distance can be computed in closed form as
+In the special case of measures in $\R$ that we consider in this work, the Wasserstein distance admits the equivalent representation